 You should always treat your online customer the same way you would treat them in your brick-and-mortar outlet.
 Your content should be conversational and reaching out to the person.
 Warm and welcoming, but not too salesy – you don’t want to sound like a wall street trader who would say anything just to win an investor!
 Your tone and content should sound realistic and helpful.
 Referring to your reader as ‘you’ and your business as ‘we,’ or ‘us,’ works best.
 Effective content paints a picture to the reader.
 It makes them believe how important your product is to them.

 5.Website Traffic and Conversions

 The primary motive of writing content for any website is to convey yourself to the customer and give him a reason not to bounce off.
 However, for a small business website, it is equally as important to have content that is optimized with the right keywords and is search engine friendly.

 Don’t overdo the keyword stuffing in an attempt to optimize your content.
 Read proper SEO guides to understand how to subtly use keywords and phrases.

 Once you have successfully attracted organic traffic to your small business website through SEO, you need engaging content.
 The content should clearly communicate what benefits your product has to offer.

 Address any client’s potential concerns or rumors.
 List your client reviews and talk about how your products benefit them.
 Give examples and relevant scenarios that help the customer see your products or services befitting their needs.

 Engage your customer with call-to-action and offers.
 This helps increase website visiting time, and in lead generation (hint: email subscription!)

-Another helpful tip for small business websites, other than copywriting, is to have your website builder set up a live chat feature on the website.
+Another helpful tip for small business websites, other than copywriting, is to have your website set up with a live chat feature such as Chatra or Manychat.
 With the right sales approach, you can encourage visitors into converting through proactive outreach and confidence building.